 That includes working for money.

-1. You perpetuate stereotypical gender roles, as that is what you model to your children, spouse, friends and neighbors.
+1. You model a stereotypical female roles, which informs your children, spouse, friends and neighbors

 If you, woman, are home, your children equate housekeeping, child care and other unpaid ‘women's work' with women.
 They see their father, a man, earn in the world.
 That informs their ideas about gender and what is expected of women and men.
 That is why Harvard professor Kathleen McGinn found, in her study of 34,000 people across 24 countries, that girls raised by mothers who worked outside the home for pay, achieved more academically and grew up to be women who achieved more professionally and financially than their peers who had stay-at-home moms.
 Boys raised by working moms were more caring for children and older people living in the home than their SAHM peers, and grew up to be men who were the same — all while achieving as much academically and professionally as those raised by SAHMs.
 In short: kids grow up to be what they see.